CarlColijn/Jazillionth/README.md

   * 0 or more test sets (TestSet objects)
     * 0 or more test functions (dictionary of test functions)

-To add a page to test, call either `AddPageToTest(name, url[, accessObjectNames])` for external pages, or `AddPageToTest(name)` for the current page;
+To add a page to test, call either `AddPageToTest(name, url, accessObjectNames, trackObjectNames)` for external pages, or `AddPageToTest(name)` for the current page;

 * `name`: string<br>
   A reference name for use in the test log.
 * `url`: string (optional)<br>
   The page's URL for external pages, or do not specify an URL to test the current page in-line.
 * `accessObjectNames`: array of string (optional)<br>
-  A list of the names of the JavaScript objects to make available to your test scripts.
-You cannot specify object names when testing the current page in-line, since your scripts can access everything in it as-is anyway.
+  A list of the names of the JavaScript objects to make available to your test scripts by reference.
+* `trackObjectNames`: array of string (optional)<br>
+  Identical in use to `accessObjectNames`, but for tracked objects.
+Jazillionth will make accessor functions for these objects for you.

 `AddPageToTest` returns the created TestPage object to you.
 You must use this to later register test sets for it.
+Note that Jazillionth ignores the `accessObjectNames` and `trackObjectNames` when testing the current page in-line, since your scripts can access these objects as-is anyway, and accessor functions for `trackObjectNames` would even give name conflicts with the objects they track.

 You can also access its properties wherever you encounter it in your callback functions and test functions.
 These are:

 * `name`: string<br>
   The specified name.